tranc3me/Arcade-game/README.md

 * Collect the **two** big green gems, and reach the watter

-* Whatch out for the bugs
+* Watch out for the bugs

 * Start the game by clicking `Start` button